diku-dk/futhark/docs/man/futhark-test.rst

 -C
   Compile the programs, but do not run them.

+--concurrency=NUM

+  The number of tests to run concurrently.
+Defaults to the number of (hyper-)cores available.

 --exclude=tag

   Do not run test cases that contain the given tag.
 Cases marked with